Faculties and institutions of University of Ruhuna

-The university has responded to the needs of the country and established two new faculties — 'Management and Finance' and 'Fisheries and Marine Science' — the first of its kind in Sri Lanka.
+The university has established two new faculties — 'Management and Finance' and 'Fisheries and Marine Science' — the first of its kind in Sri Lanka.
 Thus, the university has as many faculties as the University of Peradeniya, the largest in Sri Lanka.

 The main campus is at Matara.
 The faculties of Engineering and Medicine are at Hapugala and Karapitiya, about 5 km from Galle city center.
 The Faculty of Agriculture is at Mapalana, 16 km north of Matara and 2 km south of Kamburupitiya.

 Faculty of Agriculture

 Faculty runs three BSc. degree programs; Agricultural Resource Management and Technology, Green, Technology, and Agribusiness management.

 The following departments make up the Faculty of Agriculture: